Fix back/forward cache issues

 </script>

-- Manually test: navigate away, then hit back—page should restore instantly without network activity
+- Manually test: navigate away, then hit back.
+The page must restore instantly without network activity.

-- Third-party analytics — Older analytics libraries add unload handlers.
-Update to latest versions that use
+- Third-party analytics: Older analytics libraries add unload handlers.
+Update them immediately.

-visibilitychangeandsendBeacon. - Browser extensions — Extensions can inject blocking code.
+- Browser extensions: Extensions inject blocking code.
 Test in incognito mode with extensions disabled.

-- Service worker fetch handlers — Complex fetch handlers can block bfcache.
+- Service worker fetch handlers: Complex fetch handlers block bfcache.
 Keep service worker logic simple.

-- Cross-origin iframes — Iframes from other origins have their own bfcache eligibility.
-A blocked iframe blocks the whole page.
+- Cross-origin iframes: A blocked iframe blocks the whole page.
+Check all third-party embeds.

-- Testing in DevTools with throttling — Network throttling can interfere with bfcache testing.
+- Testing in DevTools with throttling: Network throttling interferes with bfcache testing.
 Test without throttling.

 Some bfcache blockers aren't actionable yet:

-- BroadcastChannel: Having an open BroadcastChannel blocks bfcache in some browsers
+- BroadcastChannel: Open BroadcastChannels block bfcache in some browsers.

 Different pages have different third-party scripts and connection patterns.
 Test bfcache across your entire site to catch all blockers.